 As well as the cost, the service level was something I simply couldn’t get my head around.
 Buses ran every few minutes in either direction during the daytime, fairly frequently in the evenings, and throughout the weekends.
 Remember that I’d come from a small town in Wales where a half-hourly bus service was a luxury, and seeing anything before mid-afternoon on a Sunday counted as a miracle.
 London Transport was a whole new experience!

 It didn’t take me long to pick up some leaflets from one of the LT information desks scattered throughout the city centre.
 One of them was a fold-out map showing the bus routes and interchanges throughout the entire county.
 I was studying it one wet autumn afternoon, with my trusty copy of the London A-Z Street Atlas and Index [Edition 11(E)] at my side, when a plan started to form in my mind.

 I rummaged through my leaflets and found one advertising the One-Day Outer Zone Ticket.
 This was a relatively recent innovation by LT.
-You could buy it in advance from tube stations, bus stations, and an enormous number of shops and Post Offices throughout the county.
+You could buy it in advance from tube stations, bus stations, and shops and Post Offices throughout the county.
 It was about the same size as a standard ticket, but looked more like a lottery scratchcard, with little foil squares all over it.
 You simply removed some of the foil to reveal the day and month when you wanted to travel, got on the first bus that came along, and showed it to the driver or conductor.

 ‘Conductor?’
 I hear you youngsters ask.